mixxxdj/mixxx/source/chapters/library.rst

 * **Export playlist**: Export a session in various file formats, ideal for processing the data in other applications.

-Analyze - Preparing your Tracks
+Analyze - Preparing your tracks
 ===============================

 .. sectionauthor::